-200. Both volunteer juncea canola and other Brassica crop species are weeds of agricultural production systems (Groves et al., 2003).
+- 201. Both volunteer juncea canola and other Brassica crop species are weeds of agricultural production systems (Groves et al., 2003).
 Any hybrids between the GM juncea canola and other Brassica species could also become volunteers.
-If left uncontrolled, GM hybrid volunteers could reduce the establishment or yield of desired crops.

-201. Hybrid volunteers with multiple herbicide tolerance traits may not be effectively controlled by existing weed management measures, particularly where there is no awareness of herbicide tolerance traits acquired by pollen flow.
+If left uncontrolled, GM hybrid volunteers could reduce the establishment or yield of desired crops. - 202.
+Hybrid volunteers with multiple herbicide tolerance traits may not be effectively controlled by existing weed management measures, particularly where there is no awareness of herbicide tolerance traits acquired by pollen flow.
 However, additional herbicide tolerance traits are not expected to provide a survival advantage to the GM juncea canola, except in the presence of glufosinate herbicides.
 If they occurred, hybrid volunteers expressing all four currently available herbicide tolerance traits could be controlled by herbicides belonging to five other mode of action groups, or by non-chemical management practices, as discussed in Risk scenario 2.
 Multiple-herbicide tolerant individuals are as susceptible to alternative herbicides as single-herbicide tolerant canola plants (Beckie et al., 2004).
-Hybrid GM volunteers could be controlled by integrated weed management practices, which would include using other herbicides approved by the APVMA for use on Brassica volunteers, as well as non-chemical management methods currently used to control non-GM Brassica plants.
+Hybrid GM volunteers could be controlled by integrated weed management practices similar to that used for controlling GM or non-GM canola with multiple herbicide tolerant traits, which would include using other herbicides approved by the APVMA for use on Brassica volunteers, as well as non-chemical management methods currently used to control non-GM Brassica plants (Rainbow, 2020).